 - Combined expense ratio less than 1%.

-- Maximize the number of people directly and indirectly supporting your progress.
+- Maximize the number of people supporting your progress.

-- Always think in terms of meeting in the middle.
+- Think win-win and meeting in the middle.

 - Pay yourself first.